onubrooks/Data-Engineering-Capstone-ATP-Tennis/README.md

 ## Documentation and set up for the technologies used

 - Airflow: For detailed instructions on setting up and using Airflow, please refer to the official documentation: [https://airflow.apache.org/docs/](https://airflow.apache.org/docs/).
-Local set up of airflow and docker can be found here: [airflow.md](/airflow.md).
+Airflow DAGs architecture can be found here: [airflow.md](/airflow.md).

 - DBT: For comprehensive documentation on DBT installation, configuration, and usage, please visit the official documentation: [https://docs.getdbt.com/docs/collaborate/documentation](https://docs.getdbt.com/docs/collaborate/documentation).
-Local set up for this project can be found here: [dbt.md](/dbt.md).
+The data model architecture for DBT can be found here: [dbt.md](/dbt.md).

 - Google Cloud: To set up and utilize Google Cloud services, including GCS, BigQuery, and Pub/Sub, follow the official documentation and tutorials provided by Google: [https://cloud.google.com/docs](https://cloud.google.com/docs).
-Local set up for this project can be found here: [google_cloud.md](/google_cloud.md).

 - Docker: For comprehensive instructions on installing and using Docker, please refer to the official documentation: [https://docs.docker.com/](https://docs.docker.com/).